milkyware/milkyware.github.io/_drafts/scaling-ci-testing-with-an-azure-pipeline-for-monorepos.md

 ## The Pipeline Template

-For those wanting the template, the complete Azure Pipeline template is below.
-For the remainder of the post I want to breakdown some of the key features.
+Below is the complete Azure Pipeline template.
+For the remainder of the post, I want to break down some of the pipeline's key features and benefits.

 ``` yaml
 parameters: